Toowoomba - Central

 An assessment of population growth drivers in Toowoomba - Central reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
-These state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Examining future trends, lower quartile growth was anticipated for locations outside capital cities.
-The area was expected to expand by 618 persons to 2041, reflecting a gain of 4.2% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts in line with ABS Greater Capital Region projections released in 2023.
+Future population trends suggest lower quartile growth outside capital cities, with Toowoomba Central expected to expand by 618 persons to 2041, reflecting a total gain of 4.0% over the 17 years.

 Frequently Asked Questions - Population